 The Audit Committee acts pursuant to a written charter pursuant to which the Audit Committee is primarily responsible for overseeing and monitoring the accounting, financial reporting, and internal controls practices of the Company and its subsidiaries.
 Its primary objective is to promote and preserve the integrity of the Company's financial statements and the independence and performance of the Company's independent auditors.
-The Audit Committee also oversees the performance of the Company's internal audit function and the Company's compliance with legal and regulatory requirements.
+The Audit Committee also oversees the performance of the Company's compliance with legal and regulatory requirements.